lucacalcaterra/openhab2-addons/bundles/org.openhab.binding.souliss/README.md

 [Souliss](http://www.souliss.net/) is a networking framework for Arduino and compatibles boards, and is designed to let you easily build a smart home that is distributed over multiple boards via Ethernet, WiFi, wireless point-to-point and RS485 bus.

-Souliss is an open-source and community driven project, you can use the [wiki](https://github.com/souliss/souliss/wiki) and [Community](https://github.com/souliss/souliss/wiki/Community) to get help and share you results.
+Souliss is an open-source and community driven project, you can use the [wiki](https://github.com/souliss/souliss/wiki) and [Community](https://github.com/souliss/souliss/wiki/Community) to get help and share your results.

 ## Prerequisites